kolektiv/FifteenBelow.Json/README.md

 Some trade-offs have been made between power and simplicity, and these are documented where they apply to each converter in the following sections.
 While the examples only show F# -> JSON, deserialization works as expected.

+## Installation

+FifteenBelow.Json is available on NuGet, with the package name *FifteenBelow.Json*.

 ## Usage

 The converters should be added to an `IList<JsonConverter>` and set as Converters on `JsonSerializerSettings`, which can then be passed to the various serialization/deserialization methods available.
 The converters have no dependencies between them, so you can load only the ones which apply if desired.
 Examples given below use a JsonSerializerSettings like this: